Hybrid Type-I and Type-II Leptogenesis in Minimal Renormalizable $\mathrm{SO}(10)$: Numerical Results

+Figure~\ref{fig:washout_evolution} illustrates the build-up of the hybrid CP asymmetry for different washout regimes.
+Weak washout leads to a rapid approach to the asymptotic value, whereas stronger washout delays freeze-out due to enhanced inverse processes.
+For moderate washout, the asymmetry efficiently reaches its maximal value before sphaleron freeze-out, ensuring the robustness of the final baryon asymmetry.

-Figure~\ref{fig:hybrid_two_panel} provides a unified view of the hybrid leptogenesis mechanism and its experimental implications.
-The left panel displays the generation of the baryon asymmetry in the $\phi_{\rm HR}$–$\Lambda$ plane, showing that successful leptogenesis occurs naturally for quasi-degenerate triplet and right-handed neutrino masses in the presence of a non-vanishing hybrid CP phase.
-The horizontal band highlights the region compatible with the observed baryon asymmetry, demonstrating that the hybrid resonant mechanism efficiently reproduces the correct order of magnitude without extreme parameter tuning.
+Figure~\ref{fig:hybrid_two_panel} provides a unified view of the generation of the baryon asymmetry and its indirect experimental implications.
+Successful leptogenesis occurs for quasi-degenerate heavy states in the presence of a non-vanishing hybrid CP phase, while CP-odd Higgs observables probe overlapping regions of parameter space.

-The right panel shows the indirect collider sensitivity to the same hybrid CP phase through CP-odd Higgs observables induced by dimension-six operators after integrating out the heavy states.
-Although the leptogenesis scale lies far above the collider energy, the figure illustrates that sizable CP-violating effects persist over a wide range of the parameter space and can be probed through precision Higgs measurements at the LHC and its high-luminosity upgrade.
-Taken together, the two panels establish a direct conceptual link between the origin of the baryon asymmetry and experimentally accessible CP-violating observables.

-Figure~\ref{fig:BAU_LHC_EDM} summarizes the phenomenological implications of the hybrid leptogenesis scenario in a single parameter-space scan.
-The finite red island arises from the combined requirements of resonant enhancement, quasi-degeneracy of the heavy states, and a non-vanishing hybrid CP phase, leading to a predictive region compatible with the observed baryon asymmetry.
-Electric dipole moment constraints exclude part of the parameter space but do not eliminate the viable region, while indirect collider sensitivity through CP-odd Higgs observables overlaps significantly with the baryogenesis-favoured domain.
-This demonstrates that hybrid resonant leptogenesis remains both viable and experimentally testable despite originating at very high scales.